 Hubble Frontier Fields Images

-In 2016, astronomers using data from the NASA/ESA Hubble Space Telescopes and other telescopes performed an accurate census of the number of galaxies, and came to the surprising conclusion that there are at least 10 times as many galaxies in the observable universe as previously thought.
-The image itself was produced by the Frontier Fields Collaboration (a joint effort between NASA’s Hubble, Spitzer, and Chandra space telescopes) allowing scientists to detect galaxies that are as much as 100 times fainter than those independently captured before.
+The 2016 team using data from the NASA/ESA Hubble Space Telescopes and other telescopes performed an accurate census of the number of galaxies, The image itself was produced by the Frontier Fields Collaboration (a joint effort between NASA’s Hubble, Spitzer, and Chandra space telescopes) allowing scientists to detect galaxies that are as much as 100 times fainter than those independently captured before.

 One of the most fundamental known unknowns in astronomy is just how many galaxies the universe contains.
 The Hubble Deep Field images, captured in the mid 1990s, revealed untold numbers of faint galaxies.
 It was estimated that the observable Universe contains between 100 to 200 billion galaxies.

 The international team, led by Conselice, have shown that this figure is at least ten times too low.
 They reached this conclusion using deep space images from Hubble, data from his team’s previous work, and other published data.
 They painstakingly converted the images into 3D, in order to make accurate measurements of the number of galaxies at different times in the Universe’s history.

 In addition, they used new mathematical models which allowed them to infer the existence of galaxies which the current generation of telescopes cannot observe.
 This led to the surprising realization that in order for the numbers to add up, some 90% of the galaxies in the observable Universe are actually too faint and too far away to be seen — yet.

 Because gravitational attraction is overwhelmed by a mysterious force latent in empty space, named by astronomers as dark energy, that pushes galaxies apart from each other, all that the human species will be able to view after a hundred billion years, will be the dead and dying stars of our Local Group.